-Outfit choices can transform an apple-shaped silhouette: if you carry weight through your midsection, focus on lengthening your torso, drawing the eye upward, and creating gentle balance with structured bottoms and open necklines.
-Avoid clingy tops, low-rise waists, and busy tummy details that emphasize the midsection, and instead use vertical lines, gentle drape, and face-framing accessories to showcase your best features with confidence.
+Outfit choices can transform an apple-shaped silhouette: focus on lengthening your torso, drawing the eye upward, and creating balance with structured bottoms.
+Avoid clingy tops and busy tummy details, and instead use vertical lines and face-framing accessories to showcase your best features.

 How to Know If You’re Apple-Shaped

-• You gain weight first around your midsection.
+• Weight gain occurs first around your midsection.

 • Your shoulders and bust are wider than your hips.